kevinchatham/tech-challenge/README.md

 }
 ```

 The App is already written and you can use it to demo your work.
-On launch a call to `GET` http://localhost:8080/quotes/random will occur every 5 seconds.
+On launch a call to `GET` http://localhost:8080/quotes/random will occur every ten seconds.
 A message and console log will be displayed on error.

 Example of app working: